 7 Indoor Water Parks in New England

 Dreaming of warm waters and balmy temperatures?
 A tropical vacation may be out of the question, but an indoor water park venture is just as thrilling for kids (and a lot less debilitating to the budget).
-We've reviewed seven water parks—some big and splashy, others small and convenient— that are within a one- to five-hour drive of Boston.
+We've reviewed seven water parks—some big and splashy, others small and convenient— that are within a one- to five-hour drive of Boston and Connecticut.
 Whether you’re looking for a quick day trip or a weekend escape, there are plenty of options for sneaking in some water fun before swimming season officially begins.
 No matter where you go, be sure to call ahead and check about special rates; and consider planning a trip for a weekday or weeknight outside of school vacation to steer clear of crowds.

 You can fit in a day trip to CoCo Key in Danvers.
-Photo courtesy of CoCo Key
+Photo courtesy of CoCo Key.

 CoCo Key is the closest water park option for Bostonians, clocking in at just under an hour from the city.
 Attached to the DoubleTree by Hilton in Danvers, visitors can make CoCo Key a day trip or an overnight.
 Younger kids will love the kiddie pool with its theater and the lazy river options, while older kids will enjoy the four wild waterslides and the obstacle park area.
 CoCo Key has a snack bar and cabanas for rent, and an arcade for when you get sick of the water.
 If you decide to make it a day trip, don’t forget to bring your own towels–the park doesn’t offer them.
 Also, CoCo Key doesn’t have cubbies and charges $7/$10 for small or large single-use lockers, so plan accordingly.